Center for Behavior Analysis Policies

 Dropping and Withdrawing from a Course

-Once students are registered through myUWF, the Office of ABA cannot change enrollment statuses.
+Once students register through myUWF, the Center for Behavior Analysis cannot change enrollment statuses.
 Students must make changes through myUWF or contact the registrar's office.

 For students registered through myUWF - To drop a class (must be done by the end of the first week of class/tuition due date or you must “withdraw” from a course):